ruby-processing/propane/_libraries/Sound.md

 <sup>5</sup><i>A vanilla processing (java) library</i>

-First load the sound library (assumes it was installed using the processing3 ide)
+First load the sound library (assumes it was installed using `propane --install Sound`)

 You might just as well `include_package` to get namespace access to the `processing.sound` package.